 How long do dental implants last?

-Do most insurance plans cover the cost of dental implants?
+Do insurance plans cover dental implants?

 Dental implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 The implants are tiny titanium posts which are placed into the jaw bone where teeth are missing.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 In addition, dental implants can help preserve facial structure, preventing the bone deterioration which occurs when teeth are missing.